Paperlate: History

-Reception
+Release and reception

+"Paperlate" was the lead song from 3x3, released in the United Kingdom by Charisma Records in May 1982.
+The cover artwork is a homage to the design of The Beatles' 1963 Twist and Shout EP, with both also including liner notes written by Tony Barrow.

+"Paperlate" debuted at No. 30 on the UK charts, peaking at No. 10 later on.
+In the United States, "Paperlate" was released by Atlantic Records.
+By the week of 4 June 1982, 71 percent of album oriented rock radio stations in the United States reporting to Radio & Records had included the song on their playlists.
+The song peaked at No. 32 on the Billboard Hot 100 chart and No. 2 on the Top Rock Tracks chart.
+It also reached No. 36 on the German charts.

+Upon its release, Billboard said that Collins' "ripe and thundering vocals" were "straight-forward pop/rock lures" and highlighted the "flashy" horn section.
+Cash Box noted a resemblance to Collins' solo single "I Missed Again".

-Dave Thompson of AllMusic said that "Paperlate" was 3×3s selling point, and describes the song as "a horn-honking romp with just the ghosts of '60s soul playing around its chorus and a buoyancy that fed readily into the mood of the U.K. charts of the day."
+Retrospectively, Dave Thompson of AllMusic said that "Paperlate" was 3×3s selling point, and describes the song as "a horn-honking romp with just the ghosts of '60s soul playing around its chorus and a buoyancy that fed readily into the mood of the U.K. charts of the day."
 Dw.
 Dunphy of Popdose commented that while catchy and enjoyable, "Paperlate" is "a definite cousin to 'No Reply At All', both songs employing the same tempo, attitude, and the Earth, Wind, and Fire horn section."

-Upon release, Billboard praised Collins' vocals and the horn section.
-Cash Box noted a resemblance to Collins' solo single "I Missed Again".

-3×3s lead song was "Paperlate", and the EP debuted at No. 30 on the UK charts, peaking at No. 10 later on.
-"Paperlate" became a top 40 hit in the U.S. and Germany, peaking at No. 36 in the German charts, No. 32 on the U.S. Billboard Hot 100 chart, and No. 2 on the U.S. Top Rock Tracks chart.